 Some of the more common diseases being treated with VATS include:

 - Emphysema — During Lung Volume Reduction Surgery (LVRS), one incision permits access of the viewing instrument (thoracoscope).
 Forceps and a surgical stapling instrument are used to remove the affected tissue through two other incisions.

 - Interstitial Lung Disease — The diagnosis of interstitial lung disease has become significantly more accurate as a result of VATS.
 Multiple areas of the lung can be biopsied and scanned to determine the presence of this disorder without the need for a large incision.

 - Lung Cancer — VATS is used frequently to assist in the diagnosis, staging, and treatment of lung cancer.
 In addition to aiding in the diagnosis of pulmonary nodules, VATS can significantly reduce the morbidity associated with the traditional surgical removal of lung nodules.

 - Myasthenia Gravis — VATS is used to remove the thymus gland through incisions under the arm.
-Columbia surgeons also perform transcervical thymectomy, a minimally invasive procedure in which the thymus is removed through a small incision in the lower part of the neck.
+Experienced surgeons can also perform transcervical thymectomy, a minimally invasive procedure in which the thymus is removed through a small incision in the lower part of the neck.